swarangi263/Food_Ordering_Website/README.md

 # 🍔 Food Ordering Website

-🌐 **A basic food ordering website built using HTML, CSS, JavaScript, and PHP, designed to showcase food items with simple cart functionality and server-side processing.**
+🌐 **A food ordering website built using HTML, CSS, JavaScript, and PHP, with dynamic cart functionality and server-side order processing.**

 ---